chanzuckerberg/happy/docs/Installing_Happy_Path.md

 ### Install `tfenv`

 * [Install Terraform Version Manager](https://github.com/tfutils/tfenv)
+* Ensure that your user is added to the group which owns `/var/lib/tfenv/version` if using Linux.
 * Run `tfenv install` to install the latest version of Terraform.
 Optionally specify a version of Terraform to use.

 ### Install Session Manager Plugin